aspettl/mailadmin/integrations/docker-mailserver-configreload/README.md

 The approach is simple: there is some magic webhook token and we check the existing webserver log file for its presence.
-When the token is found, the config is regenerated.
-On startup, the config is (re)generated always.
+When the token is found, the docker-mailserver config (`postfix-accounts.cf` and `postfix-virtual.cf`) is regenerated.
+On startup, the config is always (re)generated.
 Note that docker-mailserver will automatically reload when the files are changed.

 Tip: It is recommended to have a cron job regularly triggering the webhook, e.g.